colaberry/trust-before-intelligence-book/manuscript/chapter_8_architecture_of_trust_in_action_v1_1.md

 For ten weeks, this room had been a war room—whiteboards covered with architecture diagrams, cables snaking to temporary equipment, the barely controlled chaos of building something new.
 Today, the whiteboards were clean.
 The architecture was complete.
 The cables were gone.

 Sarah looked at the team assembled around the table: Marcus, the CDO whose technical precision had guided them through seven architectural layers.
 Dr. Chen, the clinical liaison who had translated physician workflows into system requirements.
-James, the infrastructure lead who had spent countless nights nursing Layer 6 observability to life.
-Priya, the data engineer who had wrangled Echo's fragmented data landscape into something an AI could trust.
+Jamie, the infrastructure lead who had spent countless nights nursing Layer 6 observability to life.
+Swapna, the data engineer who had wrangled Echo's fragmented data landscape into something an AI could trust.

 "We built it," Sarah said.
 "Now we operate it."

-The distinction mattered.
-Building and operating were different disciplines.
-Building required vision, creativity, problem-solving.
-Operating required discipline, consistency, vigilance.
-The skills that got you to Week 10 weren't the same skills that would get you through Week 12.
+The distinction mattered—as Marcus had explained Friday, the skills that built the architecture weren't the same skills that would sustain it.

 Marcus pulled up the GOALS™ dashboard on the main screen.
 Five gauges, each representing a dimension of operational excellence.
 The display showed Echo's current state—the baseline established Friday, at the end of Week 10.